HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Pull The Pork

-Make sure to mix the pulled pork so everyone gets some of the dark outside meat along with the light interior meat.
-What's nice about this injection method is that all the meat is nicely flavored inside and out.
+Make sure to mix the pulled pork so everyone gets some of the dark outside meat along with the light inside meat.
+What’s nice about this injection method is that all the meat is nicely flavored inside and out.

 I noted in my cooking log that the meat was very dark and crusty on the outside, with a good smoke ring and good moisture on the inside.
 The meat was flavorful throughout, with a little bit of heat from the rub.

-I served the pulled pork on a toasted bun, drizzled with warm Big Bob Gibson's Championship Red Sauce plus kettle potato chips, cole slaw, and pickle chips on the side.
+I served the pulled pork on a toasted bun, drizzled with warm Big Bob Gibson’s Championship Red Sauce plus kettle potato chips, coleslaw, and pickle chips on the side.

 Back to Cooking Topics